What Is Cupping Therapy?

 Aim and Health Benefits

-The general idea of cupping is that it stimulates blood and lymph circulation in order to alleviate colds, treat respiratory diseases, like pneumonia and bronchitis, treat skin-issues, stimulate the immune and nervous system, loosen up muscle knots, and relieve pains.
+The general idea of Cupping is that it stimulates blood and lymph circulation in order to alleviate colds, treat respiratory diseases, like pneumonia and bronchitis, treat skin-issues, stimulate the immune and nervous system, loosen up muscle knots, and relieve pains.

-In Asian countries there’s the additional idea of stimulating the free flow of Vital Life Energy (Qi, Chi, Prana), and in some other cultures it is also used as a means of “purification” having a spiritual or religious goal.
+In Asian countries there’s the additional idea of stimulating the free flow of Vital Life Energy (Qi, Chi, Prana), and in some other cultures it is also used as a means of “purification” having rather a spiritual or religious goal.

 Cupping Methods & Techniques

-Typically, cupping is done on the back, neck, and shoulders, but it can be applied on other regions of the body as well.
+Typically, Cupping is done on the back, neck, and shoulders, but it can be applied on other regions of the body as well.

 As it is, depending on the type of categorization there are many more “methods.”
-When we look at the power of suction applied we can recognize light, medium, and strong cupping therapy.
+When we look at the power of suction applied we can recognize light, medium, and strong Cupping therapy.
 Then there are categorizations that take the way the vacuum is created as a lead: fire, manual or electrical suction.
 Or categorizations that take into account what materials are placed in the cup: herbs, water, acupuncture needles, and ozone, for instance.

-Today, you will also find cupping specializations, such as facial, abdominal, female, and male cupping treatments.
+Today, you will also find Cupping specializations, such as facial, abdominal, female, and male cupping treatments.

 Fire Cupping

-With fire cupping the cup is heated inside with a flame to burn the oxygen and create a vacuum in the cup.
+With Fire Cupping the cup is heated inside with a flame to burn the oxygen and create a vacuum in the cup.
 It’s then quickly placed on the skin to create suction of skin tissue and the superficial muscle layers.

 Sometimes, massage oil is applied to have a better seal, but also to make the cups glide over muscle groups to massage the body.
 This is also called “gliding” or “sliding cupping.”